gagdiez/serial-as/borsh/README.md

 ## Limitations

-Assemblyscript does not have Enums, nor allows to predefine the lenght of an array.
+Assemblyscript does not have Enums, nor allows to predefine the length of an array.
 Because of this, Borsh-as has the following limitations:

 - Does **not** deserialize Enums.
 - Does **not** deserialize fixed-size arrays.